developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/serialcomm/index.md

 ####Method Access:

-* Class Method: This method can only be accessed via the API class object.
+* Class Method: This method can be accessed only using the API class object.
 	* <code>EB.SerialComm.enumerate()</code>

 ### getDefault()
-This method will return an object that represents the default instance of the API Class.
-For example Camera.getDefault will return a Camera object that represents the default camera.
+Returns an object that represents the default instance of the API class.
+For example, `Camera.getDefault` returns a Camera object that represents the default camera.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>